CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 The values at 0x00c0 are:

 - 0x0b : CA-L (long cable - RS FEC required) or 100G CR4
-- 0x0c : CA-S (short cable - BaseR or better FEC required)
+- 0x0c : CA-S (short cable - Base-Ror better FEC required)
 - 0x0d : CA-N (no FEC required)

 In each example below, the *Compliance* field is derived using the